oikoweather/oiko-docs/docs/references.md

 ## /archivedforecast

-Up to 3 years of model runs for GFS and HRRR (00z and 12z) are archived.
+Up to 3 years of GFS and HRRR forecast data (00Z and 12Z runs) are archived.

 | Parameter | Description                      | Notes |
 |-----------|----------------------------------| ------------- |